 Mayor Francis Suarez has been aiming to bring technology startups and investors to Miami, and he's been particularly bullish on Bitcoin.
 Southern Florida has seen a string of high-profile arrivals over the last year, including the likes of Peter Thiel's Founders Fund, billionaire activist investor Carl Icahn's Icahn Enterprises, and Blackstone, which is working to open a technology office in downtown Miami.

 It's not clear whether Suarez's Bitcoin proposals will come to fruition, or how permanent a tech migration to Miami could ultimately be.
 But entrepreneurs and investors are paying attention to the recent spike in interest, attorneys said.
 Here, Law360 takes a look at some of the reasons Miami could flourish as a fintech hub, as well as what challenges still remain.

 Southern Florida has an existing startup scene as well as plenty of draws for new arrivals — the area has sunshine and no state income tax, local academic institutions supplying engineering talent, and, as Velvel Freedman of Roche Freedman LLP noted, an "efficient and excellent" court system.

-The city also serves as a gateway to Latin American markets, said Sean Burstyn, a solo practitioner at Burstyn Law Firm PLLC.
+The city also serves as a gateway to Latin American markets, said Sean Burstyn, a solo practitioner at Burstyn Law PLLC.